-Edited to add: for those coming "late" to the party (I'm only up to 9 chapters published as I write this, so it's all relative, but you know what I mean), I'd LOVE it if you would still leave reviews here and there as you read and let me know what you think.
-Feel free to mention any errors you find, and what have you, too.
+Edited to add: for those coming "late" to the party (I'm not even half was through as I write this, so it's all relative, but you know what I mean), I'd LOVE it if you would still leave reviews here and there as you read and let me know what you think.
+Feel free to mention any errors you find and what have you, too.
 I do send out teasers to reviewers, but if you want one, let me know when you've read all the way to the end, so I'm not sending you spoilers!

 Also, I use Australian spellings (except for mom), but am attempting to use US appropriate lingo.
 Let me know if any Australianisms slip through that you don't understand (or that just seem out of place).